solana-foundation/developer-content/docs/toolkit/index.md

 title: The Solana Toolkit
 sidebarSortOrder: 3
 description:
-  "This is an overview of the solana toolkit and mucho cli.
-It includes how to write tests for solana programs, how to create a new project on solana, and what the best practices are for writing solana programs"
+  "This is an overview of the Solana Toolkit and mucho CLI.
+It includes how to write tests for Solana programs, how to create a new project on Solana, and what the best practices are for writing Solana programs"
 keywords:
   - solana testing
   - solana fuzz tester